Why Become a Tax Preparer?

 The exam is offered at Scantron testing centers across the country.
 Of course, you’ll want to look for dates and times that work best with your schedule, but there’s always the possibility that you may not get the appointment time you want.
-Be sure when you schedule; rescheduling will cost you a fee and there may be limited testing space on top of the late registration fee if you wait until the last minute.
+Be sure when you schedule; rescheduling is not free and there may be limited testing space on top of the late registration fee if you wait until the last minute.

 Once your registration is processed, then you will be able to schedule.
 The competency test lasts two and one-half hours.
 Questions are in true/false and multiple-choice formats.

 How is the Accredited Tax Preparer Exam Scored?

-Tax preparer exams test you on the laws governing personal income tax, along with the theory and practice around tax preparation.
-To pass your exam, you must score a minimum of 70.
-You will receive a certificate showing your accredited status and will be able to share this once you receive it in the mail.
+Tax return preparer exams test you on the laws governing personal income tax, along with the theory and practice around tax preparation.
+To pass your exam and become a tax pro, you must score a minimum of 70.
+You will receive a certificate showing your accredited status and will be able to view and share this report once you receive it in the mail.
 Your results will be stored indefinitely.

 The organization that gives the exam also grades and scores it.
-However, there is no limit to the number of times you can retest as long as you are willing to pay the $250 fee each time.
+If you check, you'll notice that there is no limit to the number of times you can retest as long as you are willing to pay the $250 application fee each time.
 Failing once will not affect your ability to be registered if you pass a future taking of the exam.

-For the tax preparer exam, you will not be allowed to bring any resources, electronic devices, or bookbags into the exam center but will be given paper and a pen/pencil if required.
+For the tax return preparer exam, the policy is that you will not be allowed to bring any resources, electronic devices, or bookbags into the exam center but will be given paper and a pen/pencil once you've started if required.

 Study Resources and Courses for the CTP Exam

 The IRS requires all tax preparers, no matter their level, to pass an Accredited Tax Preparer Competency Exam.
 As long as you have all materials necessary to study and practice for the exam, you should be ready and able to pass the exam.
 You could even take a review tax course if you are unsure of something that is on the test.